geofurb/Ornitholog/README.md

 TO CREATE A JOB:

 A Job is a JSON file defining the parameters for a certain Twitter collection.
 Read the comments in src/run_job.py for full instructions on what you can do to define a job.
 For your convenience, a sample job has been included in Ornitholog/jobs/sample_job.json

+In the "credfile" field, add the filename of your <creds_file>.
+Ornitholog will look for this file in Ornitholog/creds/ when it tries to access the Twitter API.

 RUN ORNITHOLOG: